joonan-lab/cwas/docs/quickstart/advanced_tutorial.rst

     -n 1000 \
     -p 8

-  The above example requires approximately two hours using eight cores.
+  The above example requires approximately 10 minutes using eight cores.

   Below are the output files generated.